 Glancing at the bear, Luciana picked it up and touched the black glass eyes.
 She struggled to hold back the tears as she ran her small fingers through the stuffed animal's fur.
 She extended her other hand and grabbed the blanket, pulling it around herself.

-The girl locked her eyes on hers, and Sara could sense something powerful — something she'd never felt before.
+As the girl locked her eyes on hers, Sara could sense something powerful — something she'd never felt before.

 "What is your name?" the child asked.

 "Will you come with me?" she asked, gently.

 Luciana looked at the man dressed in black.
 He reminded her of someone she once knew—someone she didn't trust.
 Her eyes narrowed.

 Without a word, the girl rose and walked to the car, sliding into the passenger's seat.
 Sighing in relief, Sara followed after.

 The child sat in the front seat in silence, staring towards the knobs and buttons on the dashboard.
 It seemed surreal to Sara that the girl seemed curious as she leaned forward and examined the controls on the stereo and CD player.

 "Okay, fasten your seat belt."
 The girl's eyes were blank and it was clear she didn't understanding the command.
 Sara motioned towards her.
 "See the black strap next to you?
 Pull it over you and click it in.
 Like this."
 Though it seemed rather odd that the child didn't know what to do, Sara didn't make a fuss about it.
 She simply made a mental note as the girl followed her instructions.

 Most of the drive back to the Home was silent, but thankfully it wasn't a long trip as most of the streets were vacant at such an early hour.
 Sara began to think to herself as to what would be the best way to handle the situation.
 It was obvious the child had been through some kind of physical abuse, but to what extent?